 Chapter 13 Payment Plan: Requirements for Confirmation

-- The Chapter 13 plan is the form detailing how the debtor will pay his creditors while under Chapter 13, and this plan must be confirmed by the court in order for the bankruptcy petitioner to proceed with the bankruptcy.
+- The Chapter 13 plan describes how the debtor will pay his creditors while under Chapter 13, and this plan must be confirmed by the court for the bankruptcy petitioner to proceed with the bankruptcy.

 - §1322 and §1325 of the Bankruptcy Code describe the plan's contents and what is necessary for confirmation.